"Holz-On-Top" - Urban densification with modular wood constructions

 2. Static-constructive development of modular wood construction methods

-• Analysis and concept development of connection technology ("plug-and-play" systems)
+- Analysis and concept development of connection technology ("plug-and-play" systems)

-• Static-constructive processing of key details
+- Static-constructive processing of key details

-• Parameter study and development of a design aid for practical application
+- Parameter study and development of a design aid for practical application

-3. Building physics and building services aspects
+3. Building physics and installations for facilities

-• Assessment of summer overheating using thermal building simulation
+- Assessment of summer overheating using thermal building simulation

 4. Knowledge transfer

-• Development of guidebooks and standardized constructions
+- Development of guidelines and standardized constructions

-• Conducting workshops and seminars
+- Conducting workshops and seminars

 PROJECT OBJECTIVE